-Jim has spent his professional career focused on learning, understanding and attempting to create great value from the definition of the customer.
-He has a deep belief that waste is the enemy of value and we should do all we can to eliminate it.
+Jim has spent his professional career focused on learning, understanding, and attempting to create great value from the definition of the customer.
+He has a deep belief that organizational agility is achieved by engaging all levels of a business starting with the senior leadership team.

-Over the past decade he has looked to further his understanding and skills in Enterprise Agile Delivery & Transformation primarily related to Digital Technology in the Financial Services Industry.
-His belief system is to bring the best of Agile, Lean – Minimum Viable Product (MVP) and Automation of Software Process to bear to create great software!
+Over the past decade he has looked to further his understanding and skills in enterprise Agile delivery and transformation primarily related to digital technology in the financial services industry.
+His belief system is to bring the best of Agile, including Lean, Minimum Viable Product (MVP), and test automation, to bear agile teams backed by agile software.

-Jim has most recently led an Enterprise Agile Transformation for an organization with more than 10,000 associates and over 300 scrum teams.
-His experience includes Agile Practice Leadership and consultation with several fortune 500 companies in the pursuit of their Agile Transformation journey.
+Jim has led Vaco’s Agile Practice since 2018.
+Prior to leading this team, he led the Enterprise Agile Transformation for an organization with more than 15,000 associates and over 300 scrum teams as well as the website and mobile app API middle tier.
+His experience includes Agile practice leadership and consultation with several fortune 500 companies in the pursuit of their Agile transformation journey.

 How has it been since the practice launched?
 It feels great to “give back.”
 I legitimately feel the pain these companies are experiencing.
 Decades of learning have given me valuable experience, and I use it every day when I meet with clients for Vaco.